rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/OracleDbSummary.md

 - id: System.String
   - Required.
 Supported in v5.0+
   ID assigned to the Oracle database.
-- infraPath: list of ManagedHierarchyObjectAncestors
-  - Required.
-Supported in v5.0+
-  An array that contains information about the objects in the infrastructure path of a specified Oracle database.
 - instances: list of OracleInstancePropertiess
   - Supported in v5.0+
   Details of the instances of the Oracle database.